schuchert/schuchert.github.io/_posts/2024-03-24-SoSTaiChiPoseNotesDay8.md

 ## Fallen Pigeon - asymmetrical
 Setup:
 * Start in pigeon, upright.
-* Lower your torso to the ground, arms forward.
+* Lower your torso to the ground, arms forward, forward, forward

 Moves stretch from back to front leg.